‘WENDY JACK EP’ – Debut Release 2011

-For the first track, ‘Derrylahan Dream’ which is set in South County Donegal, I was trying to create a dreamlike soundscape inspired by the swell of the atlantic ocean and the often present mist which hugs the coastline.
-The literal nature of the anecdote aims to bring the local characters to life and hopefully makes the listener feel that they too are a key character in the story.
+‘Derrylahan Dream’ is set in South County Donegal.
+The dreamlike soundscape was inspired by the swell of the atlantic ocean and the often present mist which hugs the coastline.
+The literal nature of the anecdote aims to bring the locals to life and hopefully makes the listener feel that they too are a key character in the story.
 So, after a successful fishing trip out to the bottom of the highest sea cliffs in Europe, we continue with our adventures to Teach Tom’s (Tom’s House – the local pub) looking for some ceol agus craic (music and fun) before the night is done.

 ‘Sunsets’ is the third track on my EP.
 I was seeking to emphasise a positive feeling and so decided to up the tempo and keep a strong driving rhythm.
-I hoped the hammond organ would give a ‘worldly / spiritual’ feel.
+The hammond organ gives it a ‘worldly / spiritual’ feel.
 Really it’s a song about having an appreciation for shared life experiences.
 Solar alignments and the ‘life’ energy we get from the sun has fascinated people for thousands of years along with questions about what happens to us when we ‘pass on’.
 What happens to our inner energy, our soul… where do we go when we leave our earthly bodies?
-Clearly our ancestors decided it was a good idea to align our tombs with the movements of the sun, moon and stars – acknowledging our place in the life-cycle of time and how our ‘energy’ is an eternal force within the universe… or multiverse.
+Clearly our ancestors decided it was a good idea to align our tombs with the movements of the sun, moon and stars – acknowledging our place in the life-cycle of time and how our ‘energy’ is an eternal force within the universe… or multiverse!

 The final track on my EP is called ‘Valentine’.
 Like many before me I was intrigued by the legend and connections between Saint Valentine, the foundation myths of Rome and an early pagan fertility festival known as ‘The feast of Lupercalia’ (held in mid winter – during February).
 I endeavoured to tell the story through the eyes of a young couple inspired by their love.
-In Saint Valentine’s day there was an Emperor who believed young men would make better soldiers if they were single (as they would not be worrying about what would happen to their wives if they died).
-So he made it illegal to marry.
+In Saint Valentine’s day there was an Emperor who believed young men would make better soldiers if they were single as they would not be distracted by their wives.
+The Emperor made it illegal to marry.
 Many young couples were forced into clandestine relationships and would have to arrange secret marriages.
 Valentine for his part, was arrested, tortured and killed – becoming a martyr.